laxmanrathore01/EduConnect/README.md

 This project is licensed under the MIT License.

 ### Acknowledgements
-We would like to express our gratitude to all contributors who have helped in the development of EduConnect.
+We would like to express our gratitude to all contributors who have helped in the development of EduConnect..
-Special thanks to [mention any libraries, frameworks, or resources used in the project].
 ### Contact
 If you have any questions, suggestions, or feedback, please feel free to reach out to us at [laxmansingh2703@gmail.com].